sagemathinc/cocalc/src/compute/compute/lib/filesystem-cache/unionfs-cache.md

 cur = time sync starts

 1. **Sync Deletes from Computer Server to Project:** compute server makes a list of _all_ files we deleted since last, which is exactly the whiteout files, sends it to project, and project deletes those files.
-Compute server then deletes those whiteouts. **message: delete these files**
+Compute server then deletes those whiteouts. **message: delete these files.**  We know when the deletes happened since it's the timestamp of the whiteout file, so we only delete files in the project if they don't have a timestamp after the deletion timestamp.

 2. **Sync Deletes from Project to Compute Server:** compute server makes a list of _all_ files in our upper layer, sends it over, and gets back a list of files in that list that are not in the project anymore.
 Compute server then deletes them from the upper layer. **message: which of these files need to be deleted?** We have to do this, since the project filesystem.
 We already need this list anyways in step 4 below, since we need to know which files to include there.